 Example: Your opponent has cast Gather Specimens, a spell that says "If a creature would enter the battlefield under an opponent's control this turn, it enters the battlefield under your control instead."
 You control a face-down Dermoplasm, a creature with morph that says "When Dermoplasm is turned face up, you may put a creature card with morph from your hand onto the battlefield face up.
 If you do, return Dermoplasm to its owner's hand."
 You turn Dermoplasm face up, and you choose to put a creature card with morph from your hand onto the battlefield.
-Due to Gather Specimens, it enters the battlefield under your opponent's control instead of yours.
-However, since you chose to pay the cost, Dermoplasm is still returned to its owner's hand.
+Due to Gather Specimens, it enters the battlefield under your

-- 117.12a Some spells, activated abilities, and triggered abilities read, "[Do something] unless [a player does something else]."
+- opponent's control instead of yours.
+However, since you chose to pay the cost, Dermoplasm is still returned to its owner's hand. - 118.12a Some spells, activated abilities, and triggered abilities read, "[Do something] unless [a player does something else]."
 This means the same thing as "[A player may do something else].
-If [that player doesn't], [do something]." - 117.12b Some effects offer a player a choice to search a zone and take additional actions with the cards found in that zone, followed by an "If [a player] does" clause.
-This clause checks whether the player chose to search, not whether the player took any of the additional actions.
+If [that player doesn't], [do something]." - 118.12b Some effects offer a player a choice to search a zone and take additional actions with the cards found in that zone, followed by an "If [a player] does" clause.
+This clause checks whether the player chose to search, not whether the player took any of the additional actions. - 118.13.
+Some costs contain mana symbols that can be paid in multiple ways.
+These include hybrid mana symbols and Phyrexian mana symbols. - 118.13a If the mana cost of a spell or the activation cost of an activated ability contains a mana symbol that can be paid in multiple ways, the choice of how to pay for that symbol is made as its controller proposes that spell or ability (see rule 601.2b). - 118.13b If a cost paid during the resolution of a spell or ability contains a mana symbol that can be paid in multiple ways, the player paying that cost chooses how to pay for that symbol immediately before they pay that cost. - 118.13c If the cost associated with a special action contains a mana symbol that can be paid in multiple ways, the player taking the special action chooses how to pay for that symbol immediately before they pay that cost.

-118. Life
+119. Life